-Taxes and Business Etiquette in PortugaliStockphoto
+Taxes and Business Etiquette in Portugal

-Personal income tax in Portugal — Imposto sobre o Rendimento das Pessoas Singulares or IRS — is based on progressive rates that range from 11,5% to 50%, depending on your income.
+Personal income tax in Portugal — Imposto sobre o Rendimento das Pessoas Singulares or IRS — is based on progressive rates that range from 14.5% to 48%, depending on your income.
 If you spend more than half the tax year (= the calendar year) or 183 days in Portugal, you will be taxed as a resident.
-This means that all your income, regardless whether it was produced in Portugal or not, will be taxed in the country.
+This means that all your income, regardless of whether it was produced in Portugal or not, will be taxed in the country.
 If you spend less time in Portugal, only the income derived from Portuguese sources will be taxed.

-As culturally unique as Portugal is, it is still part of the Mediterranean to a certain extent and thus shares a number of common features when it comes to business etiquette and workplace relationships.
+As culturally unique as Portugal is, it is still part of the Mediterranean to a certain extent and shares a number of common features when it comes to business etiquette and workplace relationships.
 The most important is probably the emphasis on building up a personal relationship and a certain degree of trust between business partners before any actual business takes place.
-Take the time and get to know your counterpart.
+Take the time to get to know your counterpart.
 The same applies to your colleagues — greeting everyone and striking up a little chat is perfectly normal in Portugal.

 Business attire in Portugal tends to be very formal, so be prepared to wear a suit when going to work.
 Try to stick to this rule unless you are very certain that casual clothing is acceptable at your workplace.
 Try to keep things tasteful, as appearances in the business world are just as important as building up relationships and trust.